 Sherry holds a Master's Degree in Social Work from Fordham University.
 Sherry also has an Integrative Certificate in The Trauma Resource Model, Level 1 and 2.

-Mary holds a Master’s Degree in Clinical Mental Health Counseling from Fairfield University and a Master's Degree in Education from Fordham University.
+Denese holds a Master's Degree in Clinical Mental Health Counseling from Fairfield University.
+Denese sits on the board for Moms Against Marijuana Addiction (MAMA).